Seitan: Chinese

-Miànjīn is also available in Asian grocery stores in canned and jarred forms, often marinated in combination with peanuts or mushrooms.
+Miànjīn is also available in Asian grocery stores in cans and jars, often marinated in combination with peanuts or mushrooms.
 Such canned and jarred gluten is commonly eaten as an accompaniment to congee (boiled rice porridge) as part of a traditional Chinese breakfast.
-Depending on its method of preparation and ingredients used, both fresh and preserved miànjīn can be used to simulate pork, poultry, beef, or even seafood.
+Depending on its method of preparation and ingredients used, both fresh and preserved miànjīn can be used to simulate pork, poultry, beef, or seafood.

+Miànjīn can also refer to latiao, a modern Chinese snack food consisting of a strip of miànjīn (in the gluten sense), generally with a spicy and savory flavoring.